andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 In the above table, <b>s</b><sub>t</sub> is a vector representing the hidden state in the decoder for the word at position t, and <b>h</b><sub>i</sub> is a vector created by concatenating the forward hidden states with the backward hidden states of the recurrent unit for the word at position i.
 For a more in-depth history of attention mechanisms, we recommend <a href="https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html">this excellent blog post</a> by Lilian Weng.

-#### Example: Bahdanau's Attention Mechanism
+#### Example: Bahdanau's Attention Mechanism <a name="attention-example"></a>

 Attention mechanisms were introduced into typical encoder-decoder architectures as a means of keeping track of the important parts of the input sequence.
-This was first done in the context of natural language processing, more specifically machine translation (Bahdanau et al., 2014).
+This was first done in the context of natural language processing, more specifically machine translation (<a href="https://arxiv.org/pdf/1409.0473.pdf">Bahdanau et al., 2014</a>).
 They add an attention mechanism, which they call the alignment model, to the decoder.

 The encoder is a bidirectional LSTM that maps the input sequence to a series of annotations.
 An **annotation** is vector that is the result of concatenating the forward hidden states with the backwards hidden states.
 Put more simply, it is just a representation of the word along with some of the context surrounding it.
 Each annotation contains information about the whole input sequence with an emphasis on the words surrounding the $i^{th}$ word as a result of the tendency of LSTMs to better capture information about more recent input.